sarthakgupta1235/ICS_CP_CodeBrigade/README.md

         basically this is child's play please just follow what is said on thre console

-      admin is allowed to run (2) i.e adminvotesystem.c and follow the instructions on console just in cas please put big console to observe it neatly
+      admin is allowed to run (2) i.e adminvotesystem.c and follow the instructions on console just in case please put big console to observe it neatly

 //upto you if you wanna update voting problem statement like "VOTING FOR PRIME MINISTER" you can use bellow instructions